Clay Pricing Breakdown 2026: Plans, Credits, and Total Cost of Ownership

 Key Takeaways

-- Credit rollover is capped at 2x your monthly allocation.
+• Data Credit rollover is capped at 2x your monthly allocation, and Actions reset monthly without rolling over.
 If you don't use credits consistently, you lose them.

-- Top-up credits carry a 50% markup over your plan rate, which can spike costs during high-volume months.
+• Top-up credits carry roughly a 30% markup over your plan rate (down from 50% before the March 2026 change), which can still spike costs during high-volume months.

-- Annual billing saves 10% and delivers credits upfront, but locks you into a 12-month commitment before you know your actual usage patterns.
+• Annual billing saves about 10% and delivers credits upfront, but locks you into a 12-month commitment before you know your actual usage patterns.

 Adam Wainwright